jquery/contribute.jquery.org/pages/style-guide/js.md

 - No whitespace at the end of line or on blank lines.
 - Lines should be no longer than 80 characters, and must not exceed 100 (counting tabs as 4 spaces).
 - `if`/`else`/`for`/`while`/`try` always have braces and always go on multiple lines.
-- Unary special-character operators (e.g., `!`, `++`) should not have space next to their operand.
+- Unary special-character operators (e.g., `!`, `++`) must not have space next to their operand.
-- Any `,` and `;` should not have preceding space.
+- Any `,` and `;` must not have preceding space.
-- Any `;` used as a statement terminator should be at the end of the line.
+- Any `;` used as a statement terminator must be at the end of the line.
-- Any `:` after a property name in an object definition should not have preceding space.
+- Any `:` after a property name in an object definition must not have preceding space.
-- The `?` and `:` in a ternary conditional should have space on both sides.
+- The `?` and `:` in a ternary conditional must have space on both sides.
 - No filler spaces in empty constructs (e.g., `{}`, `[]`, `fn()`)
 - New line at the end of each file.